 Learning how to put your backpack on properly is all about comfort.
-No amount of epic scenery can make up for a pack that just isn’t comfortable.
-Taking the time to adjust your pack properly every time you put it on will help you find a comfortable fit so that you CAN enjoy that scenery.
+No amount of epic scenery makes up for a pack that just doesn’t feel right.
+Take the time to adjust your pack properly every time you put it on.
+It goes a long way toward finding a comfortable fit so you CAN enjoy that scenery.

 Why You Need To Know How to Put Your Backpack on Properly